The Pivot Required to Become Data-Driven

 The Role of Today’s Transformation Leaders

 The CDO/CAO plays a critical role in enabling a data-driven transformation.
-This leader must bridge business strategy and technology execution—interfacing directly with both executive leadership and the CIO/CTO.
+This leader must bridge business strategy and technology execution — interfacing directly with both executive leadership and the CIO/CTO.
+Critically, this role is most effective when it operates as close to the CFO as to the CTO: the data agenda and the financial performance agenda are, in practice, the same agenda.

 Why Act Now?